Soukyuu/ddb_misc_replaygain_scan/README.md

 libEBUR128-based ReplayGain scanner plugin for the DeaDBeeF audio player

 This plugin allows calculating and writing ReplayGain tags for music files supported by DeaDBeeF.
-It uses libEBUR128 as a backend, so it's a dependency.
+It uses libEBUR128 as a backend, and is included for easier compilation.

 Currently, only two actions are available: